sainRaghuveer/cognisite-assignment/README.md

 - Task Management: Users can add tasks to a list and view/delete tasks.
 The tasks are stored in a JSON file on the server.

+- JSON-server is deployed on render so we can use as base url that

 ## Installation

 1. Clone the repository: